axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 ## Class and properties

-The following concepts and properties are found within the OKP4 ontology:
+The following concepts and properties are found within the Axone ontology:

 ### Data